ramosslyz/h0tak88r.github.io/_posts/2023-06-05-Deep-Subdomains-Enumeration.md

 - There are in total around **[90 passive DNS sources/services](https://gist.github.com/sidxparab/22c54fd0b64492b6ae3224db8c706228)** that provide such datasets to query them
 - You can use another tool that use free services and apis to do subdomain enumeration [https://github.com/sl4x0/subfree](https://github.com/sl4x0/subfree)
 - [https://dnsdumpster.com/](https://dnsdumpster.com/)   → FREE domain research tool that can discover hosts related to a domain.
 Finding visible hosts from the attackers perspective is an important part of the security assessment process.
-- [https://chaos.projectdiscovery.io/#/](https://chaos.projectdiscovery.io/#/) → → it is like database or somthng here u can get all subdomains for public bug bounty programs , Yeah it is useless when you work in a private ones
+- https://chaos.projectdiscovery.io/#/→  it is like database or something here u can get all subdomains for public bug bounty programs , Yeah it is useless when you work in a private ones

 ### Another Ways (I don’t use )